aigents/aigents-java/doc/aigents_integration_news_channel.md

 1. The channel (area) configuration is set up by adding and removing sites and topics for the user (peer) who owns the channel, like [described in the earlier publication](https://medium.com/@aigents/aigents-news-monitoring-tips-and-tricks-ab8d2ede2fa5).
 	1. **NB:** The following descrbies **simplified** version of the topics configuration missing details on configuring **multiple patterns per topic** and **variables in patterns** (see the details in the publication referenced above).
-1. In order the site or topic to be involved in the news monitoring for give user, it has to be ot only listed in the list of sites ad topics, but included in the list of things trusted by user as well.
+1. In order the site or topic to be involved in the news monitoring for give user, it has to be ot only listed in the list of sites and topics, but included in the list of things trusted by user as well.
 1. In order to stop monitoring of the site or topic, it has to be removed from the list of trusted things.
 In order to remove  it from the list of sites ot being curretly monitored by the user, need to remove it from te list of sites as well.
 1. To change the existing site or topic, need to remove old one and add new one - for list of sites or topics respectively and for the list of trusts as well.
 1. To add sites and topics use the following statements - assuming the site is "https://medium.com/@aigents/" and the topic is "{ai agi [artificial intelligence] [artificial general intelligence]}", for example.